melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 Create new scene.
 Add an Empty game object and attach Vts Map and Vts Map Navigation scripts to it.
-Attach Vts Camera Cmd Bufs to the Main Camera and switch Control Transformations, Control Near Far and Control Fov all to Vts.
+Attach Vts Camera Cmd Bufs to the Main Camera and switch Control Transformations, Control Near Far and Control Fov all to Vts and enable Atmosphere.
-Change Clear Flags to Solid Color and enable Atmosphere.
+Change Clear Flags to Solid Color.
 Finally, drag the previously created Empty game object (the one with Vts Map) into the Map Object property of the camera.
 Hit the Play button.
 It is really this simple :D